Archdiocese of Santa Fe: 1930 to 1950

-1950 to 1970
+1950 to 2000

 During his 20-year-long tenure, Byrne was instrumental in the construction of many churches and schools, and built up the diocesan clergy.
 In 1957, he prohibited Catholic high school students from dating, describing "going steady, keeping steady company, necking and kissing" as "pagan" practices.

 In 1958, Byrne's decree that no Catholic girl should appear in a bathing suit in the Miss New Mexico pageant received national attention and stirred controversy; he never rescinded the ban.
 He condemned a "right to work" bill being considered in the state legislature.
-He attended the first session of the Second Vatican Council in 1962.
-Byrne died in 1963.In 1964, Pope Paul VI named Archbishop James Peter Davis from the Archdiocese of San Juan as the next archbishop of Santa Fe.
+Byrne attended the first session of the Second Vatican Council in Rome 1962.
+Byrne died in 1963.
+In 1964, Pope Paul VI named Archbishop James Peter Davis from the Archdiocese of San Juan as the next archbishop of Santa Fe.

-Sex abuse claims and bankruptcy
+Davis retired as archbishop of Santa Fe in 1974.
+Pope Paul VI appointed Robert Fortune Sanchez as the first Hispanic archbishop of Santa Fe on July 1, 1974.
+He established models for outreach to ethnic minorities and apologized for the treatment of Native Americans of the Southwest by the Catholic Church.
+Sanchez consecrated the first Native American bishop in the Catholic Church, Donald Pelotte.
+Sanchez resigned as archbishop of Santa Fe in 1993 after admitting to sexual relationships with several women.

+2000 to present

 The archdiocese announced it would file for bankruptcy protection in November 2018, in the wake of dozens of ongoing lawsuits stemming from a sexual abuse scandal that stretches back decades.
 A new investigation was also ordered by the state's attorney general into the Catholic Church's handling of misconduct by its clergy.
 In June 2019, the archdiocese filed for Chapter 11 bankruptcy after announcing that 395 individuals were suing it for past sexual abuse allegations.

 Prior to filing for bankruptcy, the archdiocese transferred assets worth over $150 million into trusts and its incorporated parishes.
 In October 2020, a bankruptcy judge ruled that abuse survivors could file lawsuits alleging these transfers were a fraudulent attempt to avoid bigger payouts to victims.
 It has also been alleged that such a strategy fits into a larger pattern of similar asset-shielding from abuse-related bankruptcy filings nationwide by the Catholic Church.

-As of April 2024, the archdiocese remains in bankruptcy, with at least one claimant alleging that one major term of the settlement, the way the archdiocese agreed to list credibly accused clergy, was still being violated by church officials.
+As of April 2024, the archdiocese remains in bankruptcy.